urschrei/pyzotero/doc/index.rst

 MCP Server
 ----------

 The ``pyzotero-mcp`` command starts an `MCP <https://modelcontextprotocol.io>`_ server over standard input and output.
-It exposes your local Zotero library, and the Semantic Scholar integration, as tools that an LLM application can call.
-This lets sandboxed applications such as Claude Desktop use your library without access to the CLI.
+It exposes your local Zotero library, and the Semantic Scholar integration.
+This lets sandboxed applications use your library without access to the CLI.
 See :ref:`installation` for how to install it.

 The server is read-only unless it is started with ``--enable-writes``.